Direct limits in categories of normed vector lattices and Banach lattices: Preliminaries

-The ordering in the table may look a bit odd at first sight, but it reflects the existence of the following chains:
+The ordering in the table may look a bit odd at first sight, but it reflects the existence of the following chains, in which the inclusion symbols denote subcategory/supercategory relations, and arrows indicate the obvious forgetful functors:

-As we shall see in \cref{res:direct_limits_in_chain_of_vector_lattices}, \cref{res:direct_limits_in_chain_of_normed_vector_lattices}, and \cref{res:direct_limits_in_chain_of_banach_lattices}, respectively, direct systems in those categories in the above chains that consist of vector lattices have direct limits in the pertinent categories, and these direct limits are also direct limits of these systems in supercategories in the same chain.
-Direct limits also exist in $\VS$, $\NS$, and $\BS$, and these are also direct limits of the system in $\SET$, $\MET$, and $\COMMET$, respectively.
+As we shall see in \cref{res:direct_limits_in_chain_of_vector_lattices}, \cref{res:direct_limits_in_chain_of_normed_vector_lattices}, and \cref{res:direct_limits_in_chain_of_banach_lattices}, respectively, direct systems in those categories in the above chains that consist of vector lattices have direct limits in the pertinent categories, and these direct limits are also direct limits of these systems in the categories to the right in the same chain.\footnote{Strictly speaking, one should say that the images of the direct limits under the appropriate combinations of inclusion and/or forgetful functors are direct limits of the images of the direct systems under the same combinations of functors.
+Since there appears to be little chance of confusion, we prefer to use a shorter formulation as in the text.} Direct limits also exist in $\VS$, $\NS$, and $\BS$, and these are also direct limits of the system in $\SET$, $\MET$, and $\COMMET$, respectively.

 The categories $\VLIP$, $\NLIP$, $\NLAIP$, $\BLIP$, $\BLAIP$, and $\BLIPLH$ are outliers in the sense that the general constructions of direct limits that work for the other categories of vector lattices may fail in these cases.
 The existence of direct limits of general direct systems in these categories is unclear.
 We shall comment further on this in \cref{sec:direct_limits_additional_results}.